ianozsvald/data_science_delivered/README.md

         -   Reporting results (tell a story, get someone to validate your assumptions, do a code review as a sanity check)

+        - Using source-control (e.g. github.com), don't be slow to keep a history of edits and to sync off-site

         -   Pickles (you'll have partial results you want to store, a `pickle` is a reasonable way to store early-stage results)

         -   Configuration (make it run on other machines e.g. for colleagues or for deployment or other configurations like test, staging and deployment)